usuaero/Pylot/docs/source/creating_input_files.md

 >>>Lists the control deflections required to trim the aircraft at the reference state.
 Required only for linearized model.
 >>>
 >>>**"<CONTROL_NAME>" : float, optional**
->>>>Control deflection at trim reference state.
-This should be repeated for each aerodynamic control used to trim the aircraft at the reference state.
+>>>>Control deflection at trim reference state in degrees.
+This should be repeated for each *aerodynamic* control used to trim the aircraft at the reference state.
+Engine controls should not be listed.
 Defaults to 0.0.
 >
 >**"controls" : dict, optional**
 >>Defines the control inputs of the aircraft.
 If the joystick or keyboard are selected for user input, at most 4 controls may be listed here.
 For information on using the joystick/keyboard, see [User Interface](user_interface).